Bi-parameter Potential theory and Carleson measures for the Dirichlet space on the bidisc: Introduction

 where $C_1$ and $C_2$ are universal constants.
 Moreover, we can replace $[\mu]_{CM}$ by the larger quantity

-\end{theorem} With this theorem at hand, the characterization of the Carleson measures for $\DDD(\DD^2)$ can be reduced to that of estimating the quantity $\left\|\mathbb{I}\right\|_{\BBB(\ell^2(T^2),L^2(\nu))}^2$, and it suffices to consider the case of nonnegative functions.
+where the {\bf radial variation} of $f$, $\vvar f$, is defined in \eqref{e:575}, and has \eqref{radialvariation} as its leading summand. \end{theorem} With this theorem at hand, the characterization of the Carleson measures for $\DDD(\DD^2)$ can be reduced to that of estimating the quantity $\left\|\mathbb{I}\right\|_{\BBB(\ell^2(T^2),L^2(\nu))}^2$, and it suffices to consider the case of nonnegative functions.
 In the linear case, in \cite{ars2002} this was done in terms of a Kerman--Sawyer \cite{kermansawyer1986} type testing condition.
 We will instead follow the capacitary path introduced by Maz'ya \cite{mazya1972}, then Adams \cite{adams1976}, in proving sharp trace inequalities, which was transplanted by Stegenga \cite{stegenga1980} to the holomorphic world.

 Following a general scheme \cite[Sections 2.3-2.5]{ah1996}, the operators $\mathbb{I}$ and $\mathbb{I}^\ast$ can interpreted in terms of a potential theory on $(\overline{T})^2\times T^2$.
 More precisely, we consider the potential kernel $k(\zeta,\alpha)=\chi(\alpha\in P(\zeta))=\chi(\zeta\in S(\alpha))$.
 Following \cite{ah1996}, if $E\subseteq \overline{T}^2$, then we define \textit{discrete bi-logarithmic capacity} by